Spray Foam Insulation in Grants Pass, OR

 For most homeowners, yes.
 Spray foam creates an air-tight seal that traditional insulation cannot match, reducing energy bills by 15–35% annually.
 It also adds structural rigidity, acts as a moisture and vapor barrier, reduces outside noise, and can increase home resale value.
 The higher upfront cost compared to fiberglass is typically recovered within 3–7 years.
 One important note: because spray foam creates a very tight building envelope, proper mechanical ventilation is important to maintain healthy indoor air quality and prevent interior moisture buildup.
 This is typically handled by an Energy Recovery Ventilator (ERV) — a system that brings fresh outside air in while pushing stale air out, recovering the energy from the outgoing air so you don't waste what you paid to heat or cool — or a Heat Recovery Ventilator (HRV), which works similarly but is optimized for cold climates.
 A qualified contractor will assess whether your home needs ventilation upgrades as part of the installation.

-How much does spray foam insulation cost?
+How much does spray foam insulation cost in Grants Pass, OR?

-Spray foam insulation typically costs $1.00–$3.00 per square foot installed, depending on the type and your location.
+In Grants Pass, OR and the surrounding area, spray foam insulation typically costs $1.00–$3.00 per square foot installed, depending on the type and your home's specifics.
 Open-cell foam runs $0.44–$0.65 per board foot, while closed-cell foam costs $1.00–$2.00 per board foot.
-A typical 2,000 sq ft home attic costs $2,000–$6,000.
-Most homeowners recoup this investment within 3–7 years through energy savings of 15–35% annually.
+A typical 2,000 sq ft home attic in Grants Pass costs $2,000–$6,000.
+Most Grants Pass homeowners recoup this investment within 3–7 years through energy savings of 15–35% annually.

 What is the difference between open-cell and closed-cell spray foam?